Pulse Generator V4.01

 - 10 Electrical Data

 The Pulse Generator for RITTER Drum-type Gas Meters is a rotary encoder for pulse output.
 It can be used to transfer the measured gas volume for remote display and/or data processing (calculation of flow rate, data transfer via RS232) to the Electronic Display Unit »EDU 32 FP« (accessory) or to an external measuring system / PC.
-In the latter case, the external system must provide the power supply (5-24 V) for the photo sensor as well as the evaluation circuit/logic which enables the direct readout of the measured volume and flow rate.
-For connection to an external system, please refer to the electrical data and wiring diagrams further down the page.
+In the latter case, the external system must provide the power supply (5 – 24 V) for the photo sensor as well as the evaluation circuit/logic which enables the direct readout of the measured volume and flow rate.
+For connection to an external system, please refer to »Electrical Data« and the wiring diagrams.

 The version V4.01 is a twin channel encoder with bi-directional recognition of the rotation of the measuring drum (1).
 This feature provides the possibility to recognize a backward rotation of the measuring drum caused by a change of gas flow direction or by vibration of the drum (e.g. due to a pulsating gas flow with negative pressure peaks).
 (A mono-channel encoder would wrongly cumulate the pulses (= volume) in these conditions.)